GoogleCloudPlatform/mlops-on-gcp/skew_detection/drift-monitor/log_analyzer/README.md

 After the template has been deployed, you can trigger the Log Analyzer's runs using the `gcloud beta dataflow flex-template run` command or the helper utility - `dms` - from the `job_scheduler` folder.
 Refer to the README file in the `job_scheduler` folder for more information about the `dms` CLI.

-To run a quick test using the `gcloud beta dataflow flex-template run` command follow the below steps.
+To run a quick test using the `gcloud beta dataflow flex-template run` you can use the provided sample data, schema and baseline statistics files.

-### Populate the request-response log
+### Populate the sample request-response log

 If you don't have a populated AI Platform Prediction request-response log you can use the provided sample file that contains records of 6000 simulated AI Platform Prediction requests spread over 6 hours.
-You can find the file in the `/drift-monitor/sample_request_response_log` folder.
+You can find the file in the `/drift-monitor/sample_files/request_response_log` folder.

 To load the simulated records to a BigQuery table execute the following commands.
 Make sure to use settings representing your envirnment.
 ```